 A deafening boom shook the ground in a straight pillar of energy that zoomed up tearing up the sky.
 Clusters of fog spread around the pulsing rod that smashed against the fleet in the attack.
 I watched it in awe as I held myself for the trembling dirt beneath me.

-– It’s fighting them! – The captain said shouting, few feet away from me, – This makes me so happy! – he added developing unsecure smile on his face, while others tried to stand up.
+– It’s fighting them! – The captain said shouting, few feet away from me, – This makes me so happy! – he added developing insecure smile on his face, while others tried to stand up.

 – Get down! – I screamed when a platoon of rail guns went up elevating their aim at the metal orbiting the globe.

 A buzz almost blinded us when the sky shifted colors to a radiant white and shock wave rose dirt clogging the lungs.
 I covered my head and waited for the initial blast wave to pass.
-The force picked me up from the ground and smacked me down over and over again in the rhythm of a cannon fire.
+The force picked me up from the ground and smacked me down over and over again in the rhythm of cannon fire.
 Rustling shut my ears and nose as I tried to breath.
 With slanted eyes, I looked over the landscape where enemy drones evaded the rapid fire from the turrets that popped up from the ground and started chasing down the fighters.
 One of the drones was sawed by a turret, then others ended up in the same way.

 A hiss appeared next to me where a small pipe rose to the surface.
 Not knowing what it is and what sort of gas was bursting out from it, I covered my nose again and crawled away from it.
 Funny enough, my bio attack indicator was silent, so I knew whatever that was, it is not meant to kill.